 - Going too fast: The driver may be driving too fast for the conditions, trying to drop off one fare and pick up another fare quickly, so he or she can make more money.

-As a Wesley Chapel ridesharing accident lawyer, our team has witnessed the way this type of accident can change the lives of the victims and their families.
+A seasoned Wesley Chapel Uber and Lyft rideshare accident lawyer has witnessed the way this type of accident can change the lives of the victims and their families.
 We believe the party that was responsible for the accident should be held accountable for his or her actions, and we believe you deserve to be fairly compensated for your medical bills, reduction in quality of life, pain, and suffering.

 At Distasio Law Firm, we appreciate the opportunity to take on the toughest cases.
 We will work tirelessly on your behalf to determine the facts in the accident that led to your injuries.
 Through these facts, we can determine which parties were responsible.